nikolaeu/numi/Readme.md

-## What is Numi
+# Numi

 [Numi](http://numi.io) is a handy calculator app for Mac.
 It allows to describe tasks the natural way and instantly get an accurate answer.
 For example, `$20 in euro - 5% discount` or `today + 2 weeks`.

 You can use JavaScript extensions to add global variables, custom units or functions.
 Numi loads your extension on the fly.
 In case of any errors, they will be printed in extensions log control in preferences.
 You might notice default extension with commented code in extensions folder.
 Feel free to modify it, or play with it.
 Delete this file to reset it contents to default.

-Numi supports JavaScript extensions since `3.17`.
+Numi supports JavaScript extensions since `3.16`.
 Right now only limited set of API is available via JavaScript, but the plan is to open as mach API as possible.
 To start using test version with JavaScript extensions, you'll need to switch to test update stream.
 In terminal:

 ```
 defaults write com.dmitrynikolaev.numi SUUpdaterIsInTestMode 'YES'